lotteries-io/lotteries-io.github.io/_application-profiles/lotteries-io-draw.md

 The draw schedule may change over time in accordance with the needs of the [Draw Organiser](../concepts/draw-organiser).
 The exact form **must** be defined by the operator application profile so that the expressions can be interpreted.

-Representation forms such as cron expressions or iCalendar (via [jCal](https://tools.ietf.org/html/rfc7265) are conceivable.
+Representation forms such as cron expressions or iCalendar (via [jCal](https://tools.ietf.org/html/rfc7265) are conceivable).

 ## Navigating the list of draws